cmeyer29/scratch-on-k3s/README.md

 helm list --all-namespaces
 ```
 ### Installing the nginx Webserver-Deployments
+For the deployment we are using the standard public nginx helm charts from bitnami.
+You can optionally fetch the whole chart data from the repository.
 ```bash
 helm repo add bitnami https://charts.bitnami.com/bitnami helm upgrade --install merrychristmas bitnami/nginx \